popescun/jsrt/README.md

 ```

 ## How to build addons
-Currently there are provided only two addons(bidings) to [sciter TIS](https://github.com/c-smile/sciter-sdk.git) and
+Currently there are provided only two addons(bindings) to [sciter TIS](https://github.com/c-smile/sciter-sdk.git) and
 [imgui](https://github.com/ocornut/imgui.git)(incomplete! though interesting).
-However, it's so much fun to create new bindings, provided you have a little C++ knowledge, and leverege them in `JS`.
+However, it's so much fun to create new bindings, provided you have a little C++ knowledge, and leverage them in `JS`.
 ```shell
 node build.js Release addon-build:sciter
 ```

 ## Create new modules
-New modules should be placed in [jsrt_modules](https://github.com/popescun/jsrt/tree/main/jsrt_modules) to:
+New modules should be placed into [jsrt_modules](https://github.com/popescun/jsrt/tree/main/jsrt_modules) sub-folders:
   - [js](https://github.com/popescun/jsrt/tree/main/jsrt_modules/js) for pure js modules
   - [native](https://github.com/popescun/jsrt/tree/main/jsrt_modules/native) for addons